-With an average of 9149 visits a week, Know Your Council is a vital source of data and information on local government performance for Victorian councils.
+With an average of 11,061 visitors a week12, Know Your Council is a vital source of data and information on local government performance for Victorian councils.
 Accessed by the public and utilised by the media, the website allows Council to present its result and frame the wider context for the result through its public commentary.
 Councils are encouraged to consider the audience when drafting comments on performance, for example, even when there is no technical 'material variation', council can present a positive picture of stability for their residents and ratepayers.